Weekend in Nashville: Music, History and Honky-tonk

 It transformed into a concert hall in 1904 and has gone through seven renovations since it was built.
 When the Grand Old Opry left downtown in 1974, a piece from the original stage was removed and brought to its new location outside of the city.

 Before walking back to our hotel to rest up for a night out we stopped at the Goo-Goo Candy outlet half a block from Broadway on Third Avenue.
-Goo-Goo Candy has been in business over 100 years.( www.googoo.com)
+Goo-Goo Candy has been in business for over 100 years.(www.googoo.com)

 It is said to be the oldest clustered candy made in the United States.
-The store has almost an old time candy store feel with samples to taste and a counter to order desert.
+The store has almost an old-time candy store feel with samples to taste and a counter to order dessert.
 There are a few old signs at the store in which one proclaims Goo-Goo at five cents to be a “nourishing lunch”

 Friday Night BBQ, Honky-tonk and Burlesque

 To fuel up for a night of honky-tonk we started with dinner at Martin’s Bar-B-Que Joint.
 The long lines here go quick ordering at the counter and then getting the food promptly from servers.